Dear Customer;

-On February 22, 2024, the International Accreditation Forum (IAF) and the International Organization for Standardization (ISO) decided to add two new textual expressions to a series of existing management system standards and to include them in all new standards under development/revision, in order to support the "London Climate Change Declaration" by considering the need to address the impact of climate change on the ability of the management system to achieve its intended outcomes.
+On February 22, 2024, the International Accreditation Forum (IAF) and the International Organization for Standardization (ISO) decided to add and incorporate two new textual expressions into a series of existing management system standards, as well as to include them in all new standards currently being developed/revised, considering the need to evaluate the impact of the climate change management system on achieving the intended outcomes, in order to support the “London Climate Change Declaration.”

-The IAF Technical Committee (TC) has published the changes as a formal decision to clarify their impact on accreditation bodies, certification bodies, and certified organizations. (https://iaf.nu/iaf_system/uploads/documents/Joint_ISO-IAF_Communique_re_Climate_Change_Amds_to_ISO_MSS_Feb_2024_Final.pdf)
+The IAF Technical Committee (TC) has published the changes as an official decision to clarify the impact of these changes on accreditation bodies, certification bodies, and certified organizations. (https://iaf.nu/iaf_system/uploads/documents/Joint_ISO-IAF_Communique_re_Climate_Change_Amds_to_ISO_MSS_Feb_2024_Final.pdf)

-In line with this decision and publication, the specifications of various ISO standards have been revised as follows. (https://www.iso.org/standard/88431.html)
+In line with this decision and publication, the specifications of various ISO standards have been organized as follows. (https://www.iso.org/standard/88431.html)

 - ISO 9001:2015/Amd 1:2024